+Revenue Enhancement Payment: If the total of the Program's tick including season ticket and single game ticket revenue, exceeds \$ in any given Program season, University shall pay the Employee [a a bonus] an amount equal to 50% of every dollar of that season's ticket revenue \$ [enter amount above], up to a maximum payment to E \$, not subject to COLA, retirement contributions or deductions (the "Revenue Enhancement Payment").
+The Revenue E Payment, if any, shall be paid to Employee no later than the day of immediately following completion of the season for which the payment was earr ned.
+In the event Employee earns the Revenue Enhancement Payment, but Employ ee's employment is terminated on or before of that year, where the control of th nether: (i) by University with or without cause pursuant to Article 6.1; or (ii) by Empl oyee for the Employee's convenience pursuant to Article 6.2, Employee shall forfeit t he Reve nue Enhancement Payment.
+Upon the written approval of the Athletic I Employee may direct the University to distribute the Revenue E Payment, or any part thereof, to the Program's assistant coaches a compensation to them.
+5.6.d Retention Bonus Employee shall receive a retention bonus in the amount of \$ if still employed as ofday of,

+5.7 Supplemental Compensation - Athletic Performance Payment

-Revenue Enhancement Payment: If the total of the Program's ticker including season ticket and single game ticket revenue, exceeds \$ bonus] exceed nployed retiren nancen as earr imployed ther: (i vee for e Reve rector, nancen anding e of hent hent hed. he hent he hent 5.6 tion Bonus ployee shall receive a retention bonus in the amount of \$ if still em s ofday of, -" Jun 5.7 Sup oplementa al Compensation - Athletic Performance Payment exceptional season gan in such pos to distribute any part th performanes, inclust-season ethe Athlereof, to compensation in the amounts and upon the conditions set forth below, based ance of the Program's team and also based upon the team's participation under the additional services required of Employee in preparation for and participation ("Athletic Performance Payment").
-The Employee may direct the letic Performance Payment that is earned under the provisions of this Articipation to the Program's assistant coaches as supplemental compensation to them the Athletic Director. on in p articipa Unive cle 5.7 ost- ition rsity ', or year APR is at the compensa the second year of the employment contract, for each year that the Program level required by Paragraph 4.2.c.8, the University shall pay the Emplation, a total maximum amount of \$ per fiscal year for the following: ployee, , as Ath a. b. c.
-For winn formance: hing or tying the Conference Regular Season Championship: \$hing the Conference Tournament Championship: \$ eiving the Conference Coach of the Year Award or Co-Coach of the Year Aw i.
-For t ii.
-For t iii.
-For t CAA Tournament: the team advancing in each round: \$ the team playing in the Final Four: \$ the team winning the NCAA Championship: \$ e. f. i.
-For t ii.
-For t iii.
-For t Not more IT Post Season Tournament: the team advancing in each round: \$ the team playing in the Final Four: \$ the team winning the NIT Championship: \$ te than \$, as determined by the Athletic Director with the approvent for participation in other post season tournaments. al of tr ne
+During employment as Head Coach of the Program, the Employee shall have the opportunity to earn supplemental compensation in the amounts and upon the conditions set forth below, based upon the exceptional performance of the Program's team and also based upon the team's participation in post-season games, including the additional services required of Employee in preparation for and participation in such post-season games ("Athletic Performance Payment").
+The Employee may direct the University to distribute the Athletic Performance Payment that is earned under the provisions of this Article 5.7, or any part thereof, to the Program's assistant coaches as supplemental compensation to them upon the written approval of the Athletic Director.

+Beginning in the second year of the employment contract, for each year that the Program's single year APR is at the level required by Paragraph 4.2.c.8, the University shall pay the Employee, as additional compensation, a total maximum amount of \$ per fiscal year for the Program's achievement of the following:

+,,,,, int of the following.
+Ath nletic Performance: a.
+For winning or tying the Conference Regular Season Championship: \$ b.
+For winning the Conference Tournament Championship: \$ C. For receiving the Conference Coach of the Year Award or Co-Coach of the Year Award: لہ In the NICAA Toursement a.
+In the NCAA Tournament: i.
+For the team advancing in each round: \$ ii.
+For the team playing in the Final Four: \$ iii.
+For the team winning the NCAA Championship: \$ e.
+In the NIT Post Season Tournament: i.
+For the team advancing in each round: \$ ii.
+For the team playing in the Final Four: \$ iii.
+For the team winning the NIT Championship: \$ f.
+Not more than \$, as determined by the Athletic Director with the approval of the President for participation in other post season tournaments.